Ms. Ellen Wannamaker

 Dear parents – you might be finding yourselves wondering how to teach and support your child’s/children’s math learning.
 My main advice – Stay Positive!
 Let your child show you how she/he knows how to figure out a math situation.
 It probably does not look like how you learned math in school, but be patient.
 It really does make sense.
 Here’s a couple of links that might help keep you going with an optimistic outlook.

 Need some examples?
-The following link shows addition and subtraction mathematical models appropriate for Grades 1-3
+The following links shows addition and subtraction mathematical models.

 Please reach out if you have questions or suggestions: email@example.com